 The Raiders Throw Out a Net

 Morgan had sent his troopers on multiple routes from Sharonville to conceal their crossing of the Little W. Duke's 1st Brigade marched southeast toward Road, and Zig Zag Road.
 To screen his left flank, Sharonville along the wagon paths now known Miami River and to maximize foraging.
 Colonel Basil Montgomery by way of Creek Road, Glendale-Milford Duke sent large detachments northeast from as Lebanon Road, Kemper Road, and Cornell Road.
-Morgan led the other column, composed of Colonel Adam "Stovepipe" Johnson's 2nd Brigade, along Reading Pike and Cooper Road to Carpenter's Run Schoolhouse, then south on Plainfield Turnpike through East Sycamore (now Rossmoyne) to the rendezvous at Montgomery.
+Morgan led the other column, composed of Colonel Adam "Stovepipe" Johnson's 2nd Brigade, along Reading Pike and Cooper Road to Carpenter's Run Schoolhouse, then south on Plainfield Turnpike through East Sycamore (now Rossmoyne)

 Morgan's Great Raid